kels271828/RayBay/README.md

 3. Open RayStation Planning
 3. Select patient and plan
 4. Make sure "Autoscale to Prescription" is turned off
-5. Make sure objective function terms are listed in same order as file or data frame
+5. Make sure objective function terms are listed in same order as csv file
 4. In Scripting tab, run script `run_console` (may need to de-select "Show only validated scripts" in Settings)
 5. Create a new tab in the RayStation console